 Is there anything that frustrates you about GameMaker?

 Aaron: The porting documentation was very difficult to follow, especially for PS5.
-I can understand since it is a new console, but it definitely took most of the extra work hours trying to guess what the different functions did.
+I can understand since it's a new console, but it definitely took most of the extra work hours trying to guess what the different functions did.

 We even needed to redo the whole save system so it worked with the console.
 However, we were grateful for the great ticket support which taught us through project examples.